 Their vision was of a solution that would facilitate innovation, education and collaboration as well as inform and shape policy to build a stronger nursing profession for the future.

-To ensure the finished solution effectively served the needs of the RCN’s members and other stakeholders, the project began with an in-depth discovery phase.
-By gathering feedback from across the organisation, and conducting analysis of the site’s usability, functionality and underlying architecture we uncovered a number of areas of focus including:
+To ensure the finished solution effectively served the needs of the RCN’s members and other stakeholders, the project began with a bespoke software consultancy phase.
+Conducting discovery activities to gather feedback from across the organisation alongside analysis of the site’s usability, functionality and underlying architecture our consultants uncovered a number of areas of focus including:

 This was accompanied by a comprehensive user research phase combining end-user workshops, surveys and analytical reviews, which revealed: